Hepatitis B Screening

 - During childbirth, an infected mother can transmit the hepatitis B virus to her baby.

-The CDC recommends routine testing for chronic hepatitis B virus (HBV) infection for the following high risk groups:
+Experts recommend screening for hepatitis B virus (HBV) infection for the following high-risk groups:

 - People who use injected drugs or who share needles